 What else do I have to complete before APE?

-MPH students are expected to attend at least 6 Professional Development Series (PDS) workshops prior to receiving approval for their APE.
-Many of these sessions are recorded, but it is not guaranteed that every session will be.
-Students must complete the evaluation to receive PDS attendance credit.
-Review upcoming workshops.
+MPH students are expected to complete the Professional Development Series (PDS) workshops prior to receiving approval for their APE.
+Learn more about the PDS requirement.

 Finding an APE